Above: The cover of Christian DuComb's book Haunted City.

 So this might go some way to explaining the title of the book.
 Although the cover illustration shows a Mummer in full regalia, wearing a sort of Mexican "Day of the Dead" outfit, with a feathered sombrero and a skull-like mask, DuComb is not writing about spooky ghosts in the Halloween sense.
 Rather he feels that any place, especially urban spaces, are layered with cultural practices and memories and rituals that are constantly being re-enacted and re-invented.
 One cannot ignore them or eradicate them.
 (Admittedly, in actual Mummers Parades one frequently sees death's head masks and skulls and Hell Mouth floats and set pieces - the Mummers love that sort of thing.)

 Chapter Two goes on to discuss other such 'haunted' areas of the city, such as the spaces of South Philadelphia where the infamous "Meschianza" - an elaborate tournament and party was staged by the occupying British Army in May of 1778.
+(The illustration above is by Philadelphia artist Violet Oakley, who designed a float about the Meschianza for a grand pageant that paraded up Broad Street in October 1908.)

 I discussed this event at length in a Bonus Episode for the podcast which is available (at present) only to our subscribers on Patreon.
 I'm hoping to convert it into a regular episode in the future.
 But for DuComb's purposes, he was especially interested in the fact that the pageantry and parade of this event included Black servants (or white servants in blackface) dressed up like Turkish slaves - a conflation of blackface masking and Orientalism that pervaded British and American theater.
 But one could go back further: South Philadelphia was also the place where Swedish settlers celebrated 'mumming' activities during the Winter Solstice such as masking and shooting off guns.
 These practices persisted in Philadelphia mummery - indeed they were known as "Mummers and Shooters" well into the 20th Century.
 Even today it is an unfortunate habit of Philadelphians to discharge guns into the air at midnight on New Years Eve.